Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 24:

 If you’ve always called the person over six times, it’s better to move on.
 There’s no point in trying to continue on a path that takes you nowhere.
-Instead, give them a final offer, and if they’re still not interested, you can call the next lead on your CRM.
+Instead, make them a final offer, and if they’re still not interested, you can call the next lead on your CRM.

 Script 25: